Slack vs Discord: Everything You Need to Know

 Slack’s interface

-Slack’s interface is quite slick and I found it quite intuitive.
-The focus is on ease of use and navigation, with all the channels and DMs (direct messages) on the left side of the screen.
+Slack’s interface is quite slick, and I found it quite intuitive.
+The focus is on ease of use and navigation, with all the channels and DMs being on the left side of the screen.

 Discord is a bit more elaborate interface-wise.
-That makes sense since Discord lets you access all the servers you’re in with one set of login credentials, unlike Slack, where you need to log into each individual workspace separately.
+That makes sense, since Discord lets you access all the servers you’re in with one set of login credentials.
+On the other hand, in Slack, you need to log into each workspace separately.

 Discord's interface